jundalisay/superb/content/en/research/socrates/the-economist/chapter-05.md

-+++
+---
+title: "The Importance of Husbandry"
+heading: "Chapter 5"
+date: 2015-09-24
+image: "/covers/economist.jpg"
-title= "The Importance of Husbandry" heading= "Chapter 5" date= 2015-09-27 image= "/covers/economist.jpg" description= "high and mighty people find it hard to hold aloof from agriculture.
-Devotion to it seems to be thrice blest" linkb= "/research/socrates/the-economist/chapter-04/" linkbtext= "Chapter 4" linkf= "/research/socrates/the-economist/chapter-06/" linkftext= "Chapter 6" icon= "/icons/soc.png"
+description: "High and mighty people find it hard to hold aloof from agriculture.
+Devotion to it seems to be thrice blest"
-+++
+icon: "/icons/soc.png"
+---

 {{< l a="Socrates" >}}
-Socrates= This shows that high and mighty people find it hard to hold aloof from agriculture.
+This shows that high and mighty people find it hard to hold aloof from agriculture.
 Devotion to it seems to be thrice blest.

 Agriculture combines a certain sense of luxury with the satisfaction of an improved estate.
 - It trains the body.